 jQuery Datatables with AJAX in PHP

-1. constants.php: The file containing constants for database connection.
+1. constants.php: The file containing constants for the database connection.

-2. employees.sql: The database table of employee records to display in table.
+2. employees.sql: The database table of employee records to display in a table.

 3. index.html: The HTML page where the datatable will be displayed.